 Article from Siddhartha Matcha, a Kaplan UCAT Teacher & 3rd Year Medical School student at the University of Cambridge.

 The UCAT is considered difficult primarily due to the time constraint; remember, it’s not a content-based exam like many of you will have faced (e.g. A levels).
 Aptitude tests such as these were designed to assess your ability to work with speed and accuracy.
-You’d think practicing for the UCAT under timed conditions would be greatly beneficial, right?
+You’d think practising for the UCAT under timed conditions would be greatly beneficial, right?
 While this is true LATER in your UCAT preparation, it’s probably a good idea to do a few things BEFORE you begin timed practice;

 1 – Fully understand the timing of each section of the UCAT

 There are 5 sections to the UCAT; Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning, and Situational Judgement.
 In that order.
 Each of these sections has a different number of questions and different amounts of time in which to complete them.
 1 thing that will remain the same; the timing will be tight in EVERY section.
 The first thing you should consider doing before beginning timed practice is to “know your enemy”.
 Find out (and memorise if possible) how much time you have in a section, how many questions there are in that section, and then work out how much time you should be spending per question.
-For example, 21 minutes to complete 44 questions in the Verbal Reasoning section works out to around 30 seconds per question; this is a pretty good guideline to work with in your timed practice.
+For example, 21 minutes to complete 44 questions in the Verbal Reasoning section works out to around 30 seconds per question; this is a pretty good guideline to work within your timed practice.

 2 – Get familiar with the different question types you will come across

-It’s EXTREMELY beneficial to practice individual questions before leaping into full blown timed practice.
-That way, you can look more closely at how a question is supposed to be answered without stressing about your speed to begin with.
+It’s EXTREMELY beneficial to practice individual questions before leaping into full-blown timed practice.
+That way, you can look more closely at how a question is supposed to be answered without stressing about your speed, to begin with.
 The Kaplan UCAT Question Bank is an example of a resource to use in this way.
 It has more than 2000 individual questions that you can customise into quizzes (untimed or timed).
 The idea is to understand and hopefully formulate a specific strategy or approach to each question type in a section.
-For instance, Venn diagrams will feature quite a bit in the Decision Making section, so you could make a quiz with just Venn Diagram questions, complete it with no time pressure, and try find ways to simplify these questions (or even shortcuts in the question) to work quicker.
+For instance, Venn diagrams will feature quite a bit in the Decision Making section, so you could make a quiz with just Venn Diagram questions, complete it with no time pressure, and try to find ways to simplify these questions (or even shortcuts in the question) to work quicker.

 It’s also worth pointing out that when you go through the answers as you’re marking your quizzes, read the explanations very carefully.
 Make sure you understand why you got certain questions wrong (i.e. what mistakes you’re making during your thought process while attempting the question).
 The opposite is just as, if not more important; you MUST make sure you know how you achieved the right answers too (i.e. you didn’t just luck out!).